trackme518/oscp5/README.md

 * fixed bug on Linux with OSC broadcast
 * exposed sender ip address with new function `.getIP()` - returns IP as a String (ie "168.0.4.2")
 * modified the library so you can have multiple apps listening on the same port (currently working for UdpServer version only )
-* changed return type of send() function from void to boolean to indicate success / failure
+* changed return type of send() function from void to boolean to indicate success / failure (in OscP5.java)
+* added new function oscP5.isServerRunning() to indicate if the udp server is listening or failed

 ```
 public String getIP( ) {